RLogik/whales/README.md

 #######################################
 ```

+# Whales #

+This repository is designed to be a template to ‘dockerise’ coding repositories.
+When working collaboratively on a project, participants often have different operating systems and setups.
+This can be a real nightmare, especially when testing if your code behaves as intended.
+To bypass this, it is useful for all participants to be able to set up the same virtual environment with exactly the same settings,
+within which the project can be compiled, run, and tested.
+Docker presents itself as a universal, easily accessible solution, with a minimal setup effort.

+## Hello World Example ##

 1. Clone this repository.
 2. Ensure you have installed Docker and at least granted access to the folder in which the repository has been cloned.
 3. Ensure you have bash or bash for Windows.
+4. Start the Docker application.
-4. Navigate to the root path of the repository and execute the following commands in bash:
+5. Navigate to the root path of the repository and execute the following commands in bash:

     ```bash
-    chmod +x *.sh; # grant execution rights to the shell scripts ./hello.sh "Captain..."
+    chmod +x *.sh; # grant execution rights to the shell scripts ./hello.sh "Captain, ...";
-    ./hello.sh "Thar be whales\!" # NOTE: Do not write "!"
+    ./hello.sh "Thar be whales\!"; # NOTE: Do not write "!"
+    ./hello.sh "I am a humpback whale.";
     ```

     If performed correctly, first the docker image will be created.